Skip to product information

 5. Interpersonal Relationships: The book examines how consciousness interacts with other consciousnesses, leading to the idea that relationships can be a source of conflict and struggle for recognition.

-Overall, Being and Nothingness challenges readers to confront the complexities of existence, the nature of self, and the implications of freedom and responsibil
+Overall, Being and Nothingness challenges readers to confront the complexities of existence, the nature of self, and the implications of freedom and responsibility in their lives.

 View full details